leandromoh/Curryfy/README.md

 Console.WriteLine(x);                   // x = 15
 ```

+Note: when using [C# discard feature](https://docs.microsoft.com/dotnet/csharp/discards) in the same scope that discard approach,
+you must use double underline (`__`) instead of single underline (`_`) in the method call.
+That is, instead of `sum(_, 3)` use `sum(__, 3)`.

-Which approach to use depends of situation.
-For example, if you have a function with 4 parameters and want to pass only the third
+Each approach fits better depending of situation.
+For example, if you have a function with 4 parameters and want to pass only the third,
-might be more interesting to specify the desired argument `f(arg3: "foo")` rather than `f(_, _, "foo", _)`.
+might be more interesting to specify the desired argument `f(arg3: "foo")` rather than use discard `f(_, _, "foo", _)`.
+In general:

-* If you want to pass arguments incrementaly, incremental approach is better.
+* If you want to pass arguments incrementally, incremental approach is better.
 * If you want to pass arguments arbitrarily and skip most arguments, subset approach tends to fit better.
 * If you want to pass arguments arbitrarily and pass most arguments, discard approach tends to fit better.

-If you want, it is possible to enable more than one approach at the sime time, for example:
+If you want, it is possible to enable more than one approach at the same time, for example:

 ```c#
 using static Curryfy.PartialIncrementalFuncExtensions;